thinker732/NODE-RESTFUL-API/readme.md

 # NODE-API-MODEL

-This project is a boilerplate of a basic node API model for you if you want to start a new RESTFUL API with node it's perfect for you
+This project is a boilerplate of a basic node API model for you if you want to start a new RESTFUL API with node and mongoose it's perfect for you if you just need a model to start (with authentification (Bearer))
 Node|express|MongoDB

 ## Installation